ne0phyte/mpfx-tool/README.md

 # mpfx-tool

-Firmware patcher and flasher for the Numark Mixtrack Platinum FX DJ controller.
+Firmware patcher and flasher for the Numark Mixtrack Platinum FX DJ controller running on Linux.

 Allows patching out the "Fader Cuts" pad mode.
 No more crossfader movements, just MIDI note on/off messages so you can freely remap all performance pads.

+The patch is only valid for **firmware v1.10**.
+Any other version will be rejected.

 ---